 Famed artist Robert Indiana (1928-2018) (Robert Earl Clark) attended school in Mooresville when his family lived here in 1934-1935 (first on a farm, then in a house on Lockerbie Street).
 In 1935 Robert’s first grade teacher, Miss Ruth Coffman (later, Mrs. Maurice Haase) (1910-1995), recognized his artistic talents and encouraged Robert to pursue art as a career.
-(Learn more about Ruth Coffman Haase from a few items stored in the library’s Indiana Room “Robert Indiana” vertical file.)
+(Learn more about Ruth Coffman Haase from a few items stored in the library’s Indiana Room “Robert Indiana” vertical file, as well as from this slideshow.)

 Can you find one of Robert’s sign creations hanging in the library?
 (Hint: You’ll see it near the MPL Indiana Room, which has several books about the artist.)
 Visit the Robert Indiana website for more fascinating details about his life and times.
 Click here to read a transcript of oral history interviews that the Smithsonian Archives of American Art recorded with the artist (Sept.
 12-Nov.
 7, 1963)–note especially pages 14-18, in which the artist discusses his time in Mooresville (although in the interviews he incorrectly recollects Miss Coffman’s name as Coffin, a Nantucket name mentioned in one of Robert’s favorite books, Moby Dick , by Herman Melville).
 The library also has a 1968 poster designed and signed by the artist, which he presented to Ruth Coffman Haase, on display next to the media alcove (see photos above; to see enlargements of these images, read this blog post).

 Click Videos to Play